WE WANT YOU (and your mad skills)!

 - Degree and/or diploma in fine arts or animation or equivalent experience required.

-- Expertise in developing lighting styles/techniques per project’s production design requirements.
+- Extensive experience in exploring and delivering lighting styles/techniques per project’s production design requirements.
 Experience in photography is an asset.

-- Ability to apply superior knowledge of digital 3D animation, special effects and lighting.
-Advanced knowledge of compositing principles and compositing software such as Nuke.
+- Ability to apply advanced knowledge of digital 3D animation, special effects and lighting.
+In-depth knowledge of compositing principles and compositing software such as Nuke.

-- Superior knowledge of Maya and/or Katana and rendering software such as Renderman, Redshift and/or Arnold.
+- Expert knowledge of Maya and rendering software such as Renderman and/or Mentalray.
 Ability to script is an asset.

 - Maintains up-to-date knowledge in the areas of rendering, lighting, shading and compositing.

-- Ability to predict potential problems and trouble shoot as necessary.
+- Ability to inspire team by example; provide constructive feedback and draws out excellence.
 Open to and encourages feedback and new initiatives.
+Shares information and techniques with team members.

-- Proven abilities to oversee design development from the conceptual stage through completion, approval and delivery of final artwork deliverables.
+- Proven abilities to manage design team to create artwork from conceptual phase through final artwork deliverables.

 - Makes decisions in a timely manner.
 Accepts accountability for own actions.
 Creatively solves problems, eliminates roadblocks and focuses on issue at hand.

-- Outstanding problem solving skills and ability to work collaboratively
+- Excellent problem solving skills and ability to work collaboratively.

 Mainframe Studios is an Equal Opportunity Employer, which means we will not discriminate against any individual based on race, colour, sex, national origin, age, religion, marital status, sexual orientation, gender identity, gender expression, military or veteran status, disability, or any factors prohibited by applicable law.
 This policy applies to every aspect of employment at Mainframe Studios, including recruitment, hiring, training, advancement, and termination.
 We celebrate diversity and are committed to creating an inclusive environment for all employees and partners.
 Should you require accommodation throughout the recruitment process, please let us know your requirements when contacted.